2020 delivered its fair share of surprises—but through the adjustments and hardships, it has opened up new doors of opportunity.

 Learn more: Python Coding for Kids

 With Python, one of the best coding languages for kids, students can learn to code—declaring, initializing, and using variables; working with strings, characters, and algorithms, and more.
-But in addition, they can also learn the value of "replayability," and how to create something players won't want to stop playing.
+But in addition, they can also explore the inner workings of artificial intelligence and machine learning.

 An important thing to remember about coding is that it's not all just "kid and screen."
 Coding powers so much, and reaches so far, that you can get your child involved in a coding class that features a particular video game title, or as in this case, robotics.